tueda/makefile4latex/README.md

 Customization
 -------------

 The Makefile includes `.latex.mk` at the very end if exists.
+This file can be put in the user's home directory and/or the current working directory.
 It can be used for customizing the behaviour of the Makefile, for example, by setting `TOOLCHAIN`.